 Osteoporosis and Oral Health

-Did you know that early signs of osteoporosis may be seen in the mouth?
+Did you know that early signs of osteoporosis can be seen in the mouth?

 Osteoporosis Overview